 Unesco World Heritage site includes 42 palaces; the area featured on the Unesco list also extends to the part of the historic centre that runs through Via Lomellini, Piazza Fossatello and Via San Luca to Piazza Banchi, the mercantile heart of the old town: along this stretch lie some of the most important examples of the Palazzi dei Rolli, woven in the modern age into the mediaeval fabric of the city.

 The complete name of the Unesco site is “The New Streets and the system of the Rolli Palaces”, because, in addition to Via Garibaldi, many palaces stand along Via Balbi and via Cairoli (Via Nuovissima), and were built on public initiative between 1500 and 1700 (and sometimes on private initiative, as far as Balbi’s family was concerned) to provide the city with wider roads and, above all, prestigious representative paths.
 To this day, the Palazzi dei Rolli still partly belong to private owners, while some of the buildings today house banks or offices.

 Every year Genoa celebrates its Rolli Palaces, Unesco World Heritage, with the “Rolli Days” event.
-In 2017, next "Rolli days" event is foreseen for 14th and 15th October.
+In 2018, next "Rolli days" events are foreseen for 19th and 20th May and 13th and 14th October.

 Tourist services to live and discover the city can be purchased online or at IAT Tourist Offices.